goodChristina/CodeAlong/README.md

 # ☕ Java Practice Repository ☕

-This Christina's repo for practicing different concepts in **Java**.
+This is Christina's repo for practicing different concepts in **Java**.

 ## Purpose